Suffering in a Fractured World: Why Hardship Doesn’t Mean Abandonment

 Hope That Does Not Rush

 “Behold, I am making all things new.”
+(Revelation 21:5)

-Hope allows you to carry sorrow without surrendering to despair.
-It permits honest lament while still trusting that God is present.
-It frees you from the need to manufacture quick spiritual victories just to feel stable.
+The promise is not that you will avoid every hardship now.
+The promise is that hardship will not have the final word.
+Hope rooted in Christ allows you to carry sorrow without surrendering to despair, to lament honestly while still trusting that God is present, and to resist the pressure to manufacture quick spiritual victories just to feel stable.

 In a fractured world, hope is not denial.
 It is perspective.